Chat Pile: History

 Chat Pile formed in February 2019 and took their name from piles of chat, byproducts of lead-zinc mining which are commonly found throughout Northeastern Oklahoma.
 The band was founded in Oklahoma City, but its members grew up in other parts of the state; Raygun Busch from Ponca City, Luther Manhole from Moore and the brothers Stin and Cap'n Ron from Asher.
 The members initially adopted stage names to avoid being identified by their employers at the time.
-Stin acts as the band's manager.
+Stin also acts as the band's manager.

 Their debut EP This Dungeon Earth was released in May 2019.
 The band performed their first live concert in July 2019 at the venue 89th Street in Oklahoma City.
 When trying to promote their music, the band was originally rejected by Oklahoma City's music scene, which a band member claimed revolved around only hardcore punk and shoegaze.
 The band found successful promotion when This Dungeon Earth reached the top of Rate Your Music's weekly charts in a fluke of timing.
 Their second EP Remove Your Skin Please was released in November 2019, and the band released a compilation of both EPs on vinyl and cassette the following February.

 San Francisco-based label The Flenser signed Chat Pile in September 2020 and released the band's debut single, "Roots Bloody Roots", a cover of the song by the Brazilian thrash metal band Sepultura, in July 2021.
 A year later, the band released their debut album, God's Country.
 The album received wide acclaim, receiving the "Best New Music" distinction on Pitchfork.